Kris Jenner Shares She Advises Her Children Not To Reveal Too Much On Social Media Due To Their Fame

 Since rising to fame in the early 2000s, the Kardashian-Jenner family has been known for its social media savvy.
 While they each have millions of followers and have been praised online, they have all faced their share of criticism.
 Just recently, Kylie was accused of imitating Beyonce after posting several Instagram photos with her blond hair.
 Her photos also upset many black women, who accused the Kylie Cosmetics founder of wearing blackface in her photos.

 In addition to making them famous, KUWTK has been a goldmine for the family 13 years after it first aired.
 The E! series will be entering Season 18 this March, with no ending in sight.
-While Jenner says she is enjoying the success she shares with her family, she doesn’t want the show to be her legacy.
+While Jenner says she is enjoying the success she shares with her loved ones, she doesn’t want the series to be her legacy.
 For her, she would be happy if people remember her first as a mother and grandmother.